Academic Advisory Board

-The academic arm of Sephardi Voices, the Academic Advisory Committee is comprised of prominent oral historians, scholars, filmmakers and IT specialists from around the world.
+The academic arm of Sephardi Voices, the Academic Advisory Board is comprised of prominent oral historians, scholars, filmmakers and IT specialists from around the world.
 They are responsible for setting the academic criteria, preparing the instruments for interview collection, setting the parameters for the preservation and archiving of all interviews and ensuring quality control of all phases of the process.
-The AAC also sets the goals for the production of educational outcomes, evaluates the results and serves as a resource for educational and other institutions.
+The advisory board also sets the goals for the production of educational outcomes, evaluates the results and serves as a resource for educational and other institutions.

 Dr. Henry Green (USA)

-Chair of the AAC and Founder of Sephardi Voices
+Chair and Founder of Sephardi Voices

 Dr. Green is a professor of Judaic and Religious Studies at the University of Miami and the Founding Director of both the Jewish Museum of Florida and Sephardi Voices.